Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 7 Maret 2026 05.40.30 UTC
+- WIB: Sabtu, 7 Maret 2026 06.36.22 UTC
-- WITA: Sabtu, 7 Maret 2026 06.40.30 UTC
+- WITA: Sabtu, 7 Maret 2026 07.36.22 UTC
-- WIT: Sabtu, 7 Maret 2026 07.40.30 UTC
+- WIT: Sabtu, 7 Maret 2026 08.36.22 UTC

 Kutipan Inspiratif:
-"Nature is full of infinite causes that have never occurred in experience."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: nature
+Kategori: attitude